-The Airport's current CSA with the Concessionaire commenced on July 1, 2014.
+The Airport's current concession services agreement (CSA) with Republic Parking System, Inc. (Concessionaire) commenced on July 1, 2014.
 However, the Airport has had an agreement with the Concessionaire since 2002 to operate the public parking concession at the Airport for its short-term, long-term, and remote parking lots.
 The Concessionaire also provides shuttle bus service for passengers and employees that park in the remote parking lots.
 For the past 18 months, while some of the Airport's parking lots have been under construction, shuttle bus activity has increased.
 However, the Airport expects shuttle bus activity to decrease in the spring of 2020, when construction is complete, which may alleviate some of the improvements recommended in this audit.